```html

 For the most current yields and expense ratios of these ETFs, please check a reliable financial data provider like ETFdb.com, Yahoo Finance, or the individual fund sponsor websites:

-QYLD delivers monthly income through a covered-call strategy on the Nasdaq-100.
+QYLD is a specialized tool, not a general-purpose investment.
+It delivers monthly income through a covered-call strategy on the Nasdaq-100.
 If you need predictable monthly distributions from tech stocks and accept that the strategy will underperform in strong bull markets, QYLD does its job well.
 It's liquid, transparent, and easy to understand.

-If your priority is capital appreciation or you want exposure that closely tracks the Nasdaq-100, QYLD is the wrong tool.
+However, if your priority is capital appreciation or you want exposure that closely tracks the Nasdaq-100, QYLD is the wrong tool.
 This is an income-generating product, not a growth engine.
 Use it as a targeted income sleeve, not a core equity holding.
+Be mindful of the tax implications—most distributions are taxed at your ordinary income rate, which can be significantly higher than capital gains rates.

 This article is for informational purposes only and does not constitute financial advice.
 Investing involves risks, and you should consult with a qualified financial professional before making any investment decisions.
 Past performance is not indicative of future results.